kadiks/my_life_in_tech/server/README.md

 # Quick start user guide for the API

-- Add .env with PORT and DBUSER, DBNAME, DBPSWD
+Add .env with PORT and DBUSER, DBPSWD, DBNAME, DBNAME_DEV

-`PORT` is the HTTP port for the server.
-The others are for
+-`PORT` is the HTTP port for the server.
+-`DBUSER` is the db username
+-`DBPSWD` is the db user password
-mongo: `DBUSER` is the username, `DBPSWD` is the user's password and `DBNAME` is the name of the database.
+-`DBNAME` is the name of the database.
+-`DBNAME_DEV` is the name of the dev database.

 - run nodemon